hyperledger/fabric-chaincode-node/README.md

 The "src" folder contains the resources to become part of the npm package, including javascript files, protobuf definition files (.proto) that the code depends on, and a package.json to describe the package.

-The "test" folder contains the test code as well as any "build" steps.
+The "build" folder contains the "build" steps.
 This being javascript there's no need to compile, but special build steps are still needed to accomplish the following:
 * linting: to make sure we enforce a somewhat consistent coding style
 * dependency sharing: the proto files needed by the fabric-shim are a subset of what the fabric defines in the "protos" folder.
 They need to get copied to the proper locations for things to work, including the "src/lib/protos" folder so the code can load them

-* watch: a watcher can be set up for contributors so code changes can get propogated to node_modules automatically, so that code -> test cycles can go as smoothly as possible
+The "test" folder contains the unit and integration tests, as well as artifacts used by the tests

+*Note:* npm 5 resolves the dependency "fabric-shim": "file:./src" by simply linking the folder "node_modules/fabric-shim" to the src folder, which makes it unnecessary to use a watcher.

 ### Set up the target network

 Pre-requisites:
-* node engine: 6.9.x (7.0 or higher is not supported at this point)
+* node engine: 8.4.0 or later
-* npm: 3.10.x (usually comes with node install)
+* npm: 5.3.0 (usually comes with node install)
 * gulp: must be globally installed in order to use the "gulp" command, `sudo npm install -g gulp`

 After cloning the fabric repo, you must also download a changeset that is required to run node.js chaincodes.
 It is still being worked on so for the time being you must manually download the changeset before building the fabric peer.